 Guyana is located in northeastern South America with an Atlantic Ocean coastline, much of which is below sea level at high tide.
-Sometimes classified as part of the Caribbean region, Guyana can be divided into geographic zones that include a coastal plain, a white sand belt, and interior highlands.
+Sometimes classified as part of the Caribbean region, Guyana can be divided into geographic zones, including a coastal plain, a white sand belt, and interior highlands.

 Geography of Guyana

-The country of Guyana, formerly British Guiana, is located in northeastern South America with an Atlantic Ocean coastline of approximately 459 km (285 mi).
-Its national borders are with Suriname in the east, Venezuela in the west, and Brazil in both the west and south.
+Guyana, formerly British Guiana, is located in northeastern South America with an Atlantic Ocean coastline of approximately 459 km (285 mi).
+Its national borders are with Suriname in the east, Venezuela in the west, and Brazil in the west and south.

 It is the third-smallest country on the South American continent, with an area of 214,970 sq km (83,000 sq mi).

-Guayana is a part of the region known as "The Guianas" which also includes Suriname (formerly Dutch Guiana) and French Guiana.
+Guayana is a part of the region known as "The Guianas," which includes Suriname (formerly Dutch Guiana) and French Guiana.

 Guyana can be considered part of the Caribbean South America subregion, along with the other Caribbean Sea boundary nations and territories of South America: Colombia, Venezuela, Suriname, and French Guiana.

 Guyana has a tropical climate with almost uniformly high temperatures and humidity.
-Seasonal variations in temperature are slight, particularly along the coast.
+Seasonal temperature variations are slight, particularly along the coast.
 Rainfall is generally high, with the heaviest in the north and the lightest in the south and interior.

 Map depicting the countries on the continent of South America